-- A copy of the Return to Full Membership Plan. - Clinical Competency Form A. - CPD report with at least 30 credits.
-This should be submitted in the form of a report from the IASLT Online CPD system. - If the provisional member is returning to practice at a grade higher than the level of a basic grade, a development plan must be submitted.
+- A copy of the all Return to Full Membership Plan (Appendix 2) - Completed relevant Professional and Clinical Competency Evaluation Form -Form A or B (Appendix 3 or 4), - CPD report with at least 30 credits.
+This should be submitted in the form of a report from the IASLT online CPD system. - If the provisional member is returning to practice at a grade higher than the level of a basic grade, a development plan must be submitted.
 This should detail how the provisional member will return to practice at their employing competency level.
-This must be signed by the provisional member and the line manager. - Evidence of having completed CORU's Return to Practice requirement. - Data can be submitted to IASLT at the same time as submitting data to CORU.
+This must be signed by the provisional member and the speech and language therapy supervisor/manager. - Evidence of having completed CORU's Return to Practice requirement.

+Data can be submitted to IASLT at the same time as submitting data to CORU.